 Threat Assessment Team Members and Their Roles

-Director of Threat Assessment Team: Provides leadership to the Threat Assessment Team, guides case discussion and communicates consistently with NOVA officials about the threat assessment process.
+Chair of Threat Assessment Team: Provides leadership to the Threat Assessment Team, guides case discussion and communicates consistently with NOVA officials about the threat assessment process.
 In addition, assists in managing cases, creating and updating relevant college policies and offers training opportunities to college groups.
+The current Chair is the Director of the NOVACares Office.

 Chief of Police: Provides advice and assistance from a law enforcement perspective and advises the team what the police can and cannot do in any given situation.
 Manages the investigative units and serves as the primary case agent for threat assessment cases that involve potential criminal behavior.
 Where appropriate, the NOVA police chief will also provide security in situations of violence, to include emergency notifications and contribute his/her expertise to the risk assessment process.
 This position allows for centralized fact gathering and consistent communication with members of the NOVA community involving potential criminal behavior.